 Draper has been on the Fall River board for 4 years and currently serves as the board’s Secretary/Treasurer, Chair of the Administrative Committee and a representative and board member of the Idaho Consumer Owned Utilities Association (ICUA).

 All three elected board members will each fill a three-year term extending into mid 2021 and will join the other six members that comprise the board charged with overseeing the business affairs of the Cooperative and ensuring it remains financially sound.
 All board members must live within the physical boundaries of the district seat open for election but represent all owner-members of the Cooperative.

 Fall River Electric’s annual meeting for 2019 will be held at North Fremont High School in Ashton on Saturday, June 15, 2019.

 Fall River Electric Cooperative’s 2013 Meeting Celebrated 75 Years!

-More than seventy five years ago, 90% of our rural ancestors were “living in the dark,” cooking on wood stoves, hauling water in buckets from a nearby well, putting perishable food in a stream or an icebox, and fearing the destruction that their gas or kerosene lamps could cause if accidentally knocked over inside their home or barn.
+More than eighty years ago, 90% of our rural ancestors were “living in the dark,” cooking on wood stoves, hauling water in buckets from a nearby well, putting perishable food in a stream or an icebox, and fearing the destruction that their gas or kerosene lamps could cause if accidentally knocked over inside their home or barn.

 In 1938, a group of rural neighbors in the Ashton, Idaho area got together and formed Fall River Rural Electric Cooperative, Inc. This new nonprofit organization was one where everyone who received power from the Co-op was consider an owner, could vote for members to represent them on a board of directors, had a say in how the business was operated and had access to a locally based, friendly staff who was interested in answering their questions and concerns.
 Today, more than seventy eight years later, those same objectives and benefits of membership continue.